 Officers immediately responded to the scene after hearing the sound of gunfire.
 Police say York turned the gun on himself when officers were approaching him, and fatally shot himself.

 “At this time, it does not appear the man was targeting any members of Congress, who are on recess,” Capitol Police wrote in a statement.
-“It does not appear officers fired their weapon.”
+“It does not appear officers fired their weapons.”

 Capitol police are investigating the man's background and what led to the incident.

 According to surveillance video and officers on the scene, the man wasn't wearing anything and didn't say anything to indicate why he did what he did before ending his own life.

 A review of York's record shows arrests for drugs, assault, burglary, and making terroristic threats in the state of Pennsylvania.

 Police say there is no immediate connection to the U.S. Capitol.